 - Red Leaf Lettuce

-- Cook pasta in boiling salted water to which 1 tablespoon oil has been added.
+- Cook pasta in boiling, salted water to which 1 tablespoon olive oil has been added.
 When cooked to al dente stage, drain, run cold water over it, drain again

-- Cook broccoli in small amount of boiling water until crisp-tender; drain
+- Cook broccoli in a small amount of boiling water until crisp-tender; drain

 - Pour marinade from artichoke hearts over cooked pasta along with bottled Italian dressing; add garlic and stir well

-- Combine vinegar with mayonnaise and add to salad along with salt & pepper
+- Combine vinegar with mayonnaise; add to salad along with salt & pepper

 - Serve each portion on a red lettuce leaf